intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 ### Deploy as DaemonSet
 Use below helm command to deploy:
-> Note: you may need to edit settings in deploy/helm/ccnp-device-plugin/value.yaml according to you cluster status.
+> Note: you may need to edit settings in helm [value.yaml](deploy/helm/ccnp-device-plugin/value.yaml) according to you cluster status.
 ```
 cd device-plugin/ccnp-device-plugin/
 helm install ccnp-device-plugin deploy/helm/ccnp-device-plugin